Electronic voting in Switzerland: History

 In the early phase of Internet voting trials, Swiss voters abroad were not included.
 This soon changed when the Swiss government acknowledged its desire to make internet voting available to the large expatriate community.
 One of the most significant leading factors to this inclusion is the role played by the Organization of the Swiss Abroad (OSA), the main advocacy organization for expatriate interests, which was firmly behind the internet voting initiative.
-The community of Swiss living abroad was a natural target group since the difficulties they faced while using postal voting were well-known.
+The community of Swiss living abroad was a natural target group since the difficulties they faced while using postal voting were well known.
 Also facilitating the process for this group was hoped to further boost the turnout rates since they make up 10 percent of the electorate.
 Since their low participation and lack of media attention on this group the Swiss abroad were considered to be an ideal test group.
 Moreover, if this new platform had a significant effect on the turnout rates, it would further strengthen the domestic debate.
-The legal basis was laid shortly, and by June 2008 Neuchatel had become the first canton to offer internet voting to its community that lives abroad.
-The two other pioneer cantons were quick to follow with Geneva in 2009 and Zurich in 2010.
+The legal basis was laid shortly, and by June 2008 Neuchâtel had become the first canton to offer internet voting to its community that lives abroad.
+The two other pioneer cantons were quick to follow with Geneva in 2009 and Zürich in 2010.
 However, what is interesting is that all Swiss cantons can make internet voting available to their expatriate voters even if their own domestic residents are not yet allowed.
-By 2009 Basel-City had become the first of the non-pilot cantons to use it for its voters abroad and within a two years timeframe by nine other cantons joined (Argovia, Berne, Fribourg, Grisons, Lucerne, Schaffhausen, Solothurn, St. Gallen, Thurgau).
+By 2009 Basel-City had become the first of the non-pilot cantons to use it for its voters abroad and within a two years timeframe by nine other cantons joined (Argovia, Bern, Fribourg, Grisons, Lucerne, Schaffhausen, Solothurn, St. Gallen, Thurgau).

 Although trials were successful in several cantons, in the beginning, the new mode of remote voting was not envisioned to have a smooth transition and was not expected to be widely used in all Swiss cantons before many years.
 One of the main reasons for this was the different traditions and voting procedures in different cantons.
 Another reason was the typically slow adoption of new systems in Switzerland.
 However, in 2019 Swiss Post took an initiative to enable e-voting in the whole of Switzerland.